jayden-chan/puggies/docs/pull_request_template.md

 ##### (if new config variable was added):
 - [ ] Configuration documentation was updated
-- [ ] Docker Compose example file was updated
+- [ ] Docker Compose example file was updated (for required variables with no default)

 ##### (if new dependency was added):
 - [ ] New dependencies have been audited and are justified